Rosa-ly/learning-log/README.md

-# learning-log
+# CSU Coursework Archive

-A personal code archive documenting my past coursework and projects.
+Personal record of my programming coursework and exercises at TCD.

+#Introduction to Programming
+#Algorithms and Data Structures

+tbc